HdrHistogram/HdrHistogram_py/README.rst

 ----------
 Users of this library can generally play 2 roles (often both):

-- histogram provisioning (record values)
+- record values into 1 or more histograms (histogram provisioning)
-- histogram query (for display or analysis)
+- analyze and display histogram content and characteristics (histogram query)

-In distributed cases, histogram provisioning can be be done remotely then aggregated in a central place for analysis.
+In distributed cases, histogram provisioning can be be done remotely (and possibly in multiple locations) then aggregated in a central place for analysis.

-A histogram instance can be created using the HdrHistogram class and specifying the minimum and maximum trackable value and the number of precision digits.
+A histogram instance can be created using the HdrHistogram class and specifying the minimum and maximum trackable value and the number of precision digits desired.
 For example to create a histogram that can count values in the [1..3600000] range and 1% precision (this could be for example to track latencies in the range [1 msec..1 hour]):